vberistain/react-cli-scaffolding/README.md

 # react-cli-scaffolding

-> Creates React components from the command line
+> Creates Typescript React components from the command line

 ## Install